Georg Ohm: Teaching career

 After his assignment in Bamberg, Ohm sent his completed manuscript to King Wilhelm III of Prussia.
 The King was satisfied with Ohm's book, and offered Ohm a position at the Jesuit Gymnasium of Cologne on 11 September 1817.
 This school had a reputation for good science education and Ohm was required to teach physics in addition to mathematics.
-The physics laboratory was well equipped, allowing Ohm to begin experiments in physics.
+The physics laboratory was well-equipped, allowing Ohm to begin experiments in physics.
 As the son of a locksmith, Ohm had some practical experience with mechanical devices.

 Ohm published Die galvanische Kette, mathematisch bearbeitet (The Galvanic Circuit Investigated Mathematically) in 1827.
 Ohm's college did not appreciate his work and Ohm resigned from his position.
-He then made an application to, and was employed by, the Polytechnic School of Nuremberg.
-Ohm arrived at the Polytechnic School of Nuremberg in 1833, and in 1852 he became a professor of experimental physics at the University of Munich.
+He then made an application to, and was employed by the Polytechnic School of Nuremberg.
+Ohm arrived at the Polytechnic School of Nuremberg in 1833, and in 1852, he became a professor of experimental physics at the Ludwig-Maximilians-Universität München.

 In 1849, Ohm published Beiträge zur Molecular-Physik (Molecular Physics).
 In the preface of this work he stated he hoped to write a second and third volume "and if God gives me length of days for it, a fourth".
 However, on finding that an original discovery recorded in it was being anticipated by a Swedish scientist he did not publish it, stating: "The episode has given a fresh and deep sense for my mind to the saying 'Man proposes, and God disposes'.
 The project that gave the first impetus to my inquiry has been dissipated into mist, and a new one, undesigned by me, has been accomplished in its place."

 Ohm died in Munich in 1854, and is buried in the Alter Südfriedhof.
 A collection of his family letters would be compiled in a German book, which shows that he used to sign some of his letters with the expression "Gott befohlen, G S Ohm," meaning "Commended to God".